-If you have the Endnote program installed on your computer, you may download the output style Vancouver KI (.ens-file).
+If you have the Endnote desktop version installed on your computer you can download the output style Vancouver KI (.ens-file).

 Zotero is a free reference management software.
 You download it as a plugin to your web browser and to your word processing software.
 Zotero is compatible with Word, LibreOffice and Google Docs.